yago-mendoza/eotrh/scaffolding/ProjectPresentation.md

 ### Clinical symptoms and lesions
 Affected horses may be asymptomatic or show nonspecific signs when diagnosed.
 These include pain, masticatory difficulty, food rejection (*quidding*), hypersalivation, halitosis, bitting problems, head shaking, behavioral changes, hypersensitivity to the bit, periodic inappetence, and weight loss.
 In older horses, fractured or avulsed teeth may occur as a consequence of the resorptive disease.
 (Limone et al., 2020).

-Findings during the oral examination typically include lesions such as enlargement of submandibular lymph nodes, loss of dental papillae, fistulae, severe inflammation with calculus accumulation, secretion and food debris, gingival recession or hyperplasia, bulbous dental enlargement, visible resorptive lesions, and damage beneath accumulated calculus (Smedley et al., 2020). (see below figures 1 and 2).
+Findings during the oral examination typically include lesions such as enlargement of submandibular lymph nodes, loss of dental papillae, fistulae, severe inflammation with calculus accumulation, secretion and food debris, gingival gingival_recession or hyperplasia, bulbous dental enlargement, visible resorptive lesions, and damage beneath accumulated calculus (Smedley et al., 2020). (see below figures 1 and 2).

 Prominent juga secondary to tooth expansion/extrusion may be present with or without associated draining tracts.
 As the disease progresses, additional clinical findings may include pulp exposure, advanced periodontal disease, bone disease, tooth mobility, fractures of the tooth or surrounding bone, or tooth loss (Limone et al., 2020).

 Three distinct clinical manifestations of EOTRH have been described: a predominantly hyperplastic form, a predominantly resorptive form and a mixed form characterized by a combination of resorption and hypercementosis.
 (Smedley et al., 2015)

-In this context, Tretow et al. (2025) describe a symptom complex indicative of EOTRH, consisting of: non-age correlating bite angle, bulbous enlargement of gingiva, gingival recession, fistulae and gingivitis.
+In this context, Tretow et al. (2025) describe a symptom complex indicative of EOTRH, consisting of: non-age correlating bite angle, bulbous enlargement of gingiva, gingival gingival_recession, fistulae and gingivitis.

 **Figure 1 and 2:**
 Two distinct clinical cases of advanced EOTRH.
-Figure 1 shows severe gingival recession, bulbous dental enlargement, and significant inflammation with calculus covering the incisors.
+Figure 1 shows severe gingival gingival_recession, bulbous dental enlargement, and significant inflammation with calculus covering the incisors.
 Figure 2 presents extensive necrotic lesions, visible fistulae, pulp exposure, and signs of tooth or bone fracture, accompanied by severe loss of soft tissue coverage.
 *Images kindly provided by Erik Ranobell, 2025.
 Used with permission.*